ChrisPenner/rasa/docs/Building-An-Extension.md

 scenes that stores the function and calls it on any events that come that match the type which that function expects, running the resulting Action.
 Check out the source code behind `eventListener` if you're interested!
 It's pretty cool!
-Okay!
+But for now we'll just move on and trust that it does what it says.
 So we've got our function from our event type (Keypress), so let's try embedding it using `eventListener`

 ```haskell
 main = rasa [terminalEvents] $ do